 The RMI increased to a 60.6 from a 57.5 in November.
 According to Creighton University economist Ernie Goss, "This is the healthiest reading that we have recorded since well before the national economic recession began in 2007."

-The farmland price index fell to 74.3 this month from its record high 84.1 in December.
-This marks the 24th straight month the index has been above growth neutral.
-The farm equipment sales index decreased to 72.3 from 73.8 in December.
+The farmland price index decreased slightly to a 82.5 from a 83.9 the previous month.
+This marks the 35th consecutive month the index has been above growth neutral.
+The farm equipment sales index increased to a 67.0 vs. 60.4 last month.

 This survey represents an early snapshot of the economy of rural, agriculturally and energy-dependent portions of the nation.
 The RMI is a unique index covering 10 regional states, focusing on approximately 200 rural communities with an average population of 1,300.
 It gives the most current real-time analysis of the rural economy.